GorgonzolaRex/wizardry-daphne-guide/docs/events/battlefront/season-1/battlefront-season-1.md

 !!! danger "Critical Information"

     - You can leave after any match - you are not permanently barred if you need to exit.
-The only consequence is having to Cursed Wheel to reset the event and redo progress in your current League.
+The game will automatically Cursed Wheel you back to the point before you registered for your latest League.
     - Once you clear all matches in a League you are automatically advanced to the next tier.
 You cannot Cursed Wheel or re-accept the invitation to reattempt a previously cleared League.
     - The Hero's Sigil: Dark ("medal")
         - One-time only reward for the units in your battlefront roster.
 It cannot be reset, farmed, or transferred to another unit.